Range won't turn off

 Solutions for a range that won't turn off

 There can be many reason when a range won't turn off.
-Avoid replacing unneeded parts by having a Sears Home Services professional perform diagnostic tests to identify the root cause of the problem and resolve the issue.
+To avoid replacing unneeded parts we recommend having a Sears Home Services professional perform diagnostic tests to identify the root cause of the problem.
+We provide range repair near you, and our technicians are experienced at diagnosing and fixing all types of range issues.

 Things to watch for with a range won't turn off diagnosis